toolleeo/cli-apps/README.md

 * [dua](https://github.com/Byron/dua-cli) - Disk Usage Analyzer.
 Learn about the usage of disk space of a given directory with parallel access to max out SSD exploration.
 * [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility.
 * [Dust](https://github.com/bootandy/dust) - du + rust = dust.
 Like du but more intuitive.
-* [Dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust.
 * [dutree](https://github.com/nachoparker/dutree) - A tool to analyze file system usage written in Rust.
 * [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
 Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
 However HDDs work as well, but the performance gain is not so huge.
 * [ncdu](https://code.blicky.net/yorhel/ncdu/) - "A disk usage analyzer with an ncurses interface.
 It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."